vives-project-xp/SmartGlasses/docs/architecture/deployment/documentation/structure.md

 #### Theme Configuration

-- **Base Theme**: Material for MkDocs
-- **Color Scheme**: Red primary, pink accent
-- **Dark/Light Mode**: Automatic system preference detection with manual toggle
-- **Features Enabled**:
-  - Navigation tabs and sections
-  - Integrated table of contents
-  - Search suggestions and highlighting
-  - Code copying and annotations
-  - Content tabs linking
+The documentation uses Material for MkDocs as its base theme, configured with a red primary color and pink accent color scheme.
+The theme automatically detects the user's system preference for dark or light mode while providing a manual toggle for overriding this preference.

+Several advanced features are enabled to enhance navigation and usability, including navigation tabs and sections for better content organization, an integrated table of contents for quick reference, search suggestions with result highlighting, code copying capabilities with annotations, and linked content tabs for organizing related information.

 #### Markdown Extensions

-- **Syntax Highlighting**: `pymdownx.highlight` with line numbers
-- **Code Features**: Inline highlighting, snippets, superfences
-- **Diagrams**: Mermaid diagram support through custom fences
-- **Content Enhancement**: Tables, admonitions, footnotes
-- **Navigation**: Table of contents with permalinks
+The documentation leverages several markdown extensions to enhance content presentation.
+Syntax highlighting is provided by `pymdownx.highlight` with line number support, while code features include inline highlighting, snippets, and superfences for advanced code block formatting.
+Mermaid diagram support is enabled through custom fences, allowing developers to create diagrams directly in markdown.
+Content is further enhanced with support for tables, admonitions, and footnotes.
+Navigation is streamlined through an automatically generated table of contents with permalinks for easy reference sharing.

 #### Plugins